Composting horse manure!

 - Larger piles that are dried out, not turned regularly, and not maintained could take months or even a year to achieve the same effect.

-- Compost piles that contain a lot of shavings will also take longer to become ready.
+- Compost piles containing many shavings will also take longer to become ready.
 Larger flake shavings take longer than sawdust, too.
 It may be quite a few months before piles like these are ready.

 Making a compost system at your barn doesn’t have to be a huge project.
-You can easily set up some test areas with muck tubs as bins if you want to see how the process works and go from there.
-And just think of all of the wonderful veggies you can grow!
+You can easily set up some test areas with muck tubs as bins to see how the process works and go from there.
+And think of all of the wonderful veggies you can grow!